duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/4_0_0_sensors.md

 ## Time of Flight (ToF)

-To measure distances, a time of flight sensor can be used.
+To measure distances, a time of container flight sensor can be used.
 The sensor sends out a signal and measures the time the signal needs to return.
 Knowing the propagation speed of the signal and the time it needs to come back, it is possible to calculate the traveled distance.
 For the `DBv2`, the spark fun RFD77402 sensor is used.
 According to the data-sheet the sensor has a distance range of 2 m with a precision of (+/-) 10% and an opening angle  of 55 degree.

 Further information about the RFD77402 chip can be found on the [SparkFun website](https://www.sparkfun.com/products/14539)

 <figure>
-    <figcaption>Time of flight sensor RFD77402</figcaption>
+    <figcaption>Time of flight sensor RFD77402, source: https://www.sparkfun.com/products/14539</figcaption>
     <img style='width:8em' src="images_sensors/RFD77402.jpg"/>
 </figure>